- Cyber Security Services

 All attendees received breakfast and lunch, gift bags, t-shirts, CPE credits, and the opportunity to win great giveaway prizes (including an Oculus Quest Virtual Reality Headset).
 All event proceeds were donated to charity, with a $4,000 donation going to the Sargent Rehabilitation Center and a $1,000 donation going to Christopher Hadnagy's Innocent Lives Foundation.
 These donations wouldn't have been possible without all the amazing support of our attendees and sponsors!

 The day began with a powerful and thought-invoking presentation from keynote speaker and social engineering expert Christopher Hadnagy on the science behind social engineering.
 Following this were presentations on Secure DevOps (Matthew Rose) and Digital Transformation (Todd Knapp).
 During lunch, cybersecurity professor and Compass' Director of Cyber Response, Jesse Roberts, performed a live hacking demonstration exposing the vulnerabilities in smart devices you likely have in your home, including the Google Home Hub, a smart thermostat, and a smart vacuum cleaner.
 This was followed by a highly rated presentation titled "The Government vs. Big Tech: Who Will (and Should) Win?"
 (Brian Lamoureux) and a panel discussion on securing your cloud environment.
 The final presentation discussed how older tactics for dealing with cybersecurity problems still apply and was delivered by the well-known founder of the Security Weekly podcast, Paul Asadoorian.
-We will be uploading videos of these presentations in the upcoming weeks, so be sure to click here to subscribe to our YouTube channel and get notified when we post these presentations.
+Click here to view videos of the event presentations, and be sure to subscribe to our YouTube channel to receive notifications when future cybersecurity videos are posted!
 If you would like to download any of the presentation slides, or have any further questions regarding the event, feel free to contact us.
 We hope to see everyone at next year's event!